VerifiedADU Home

 California’s CSLB does not make all complaints public.
 Between 2020 and 2024, CSLB closed over 10,700 complaints without investigation.
 Complaints settled privately or closed without investigation may not appear in our data or in CSLB’s own database.

-We verify what the public record shows.
-We recommend homeowners also check Google reviews, BBB records, and ask contractors for references before signing any contract.
+Verification covers what CSLB public records show and what insurance carriers document.
+Homeowners should also check Google reviews, BBB records, and ask contractors for references before signing any contract.

 How quickly do you catch changes in license status?

-We run automated checks every 12 hours.
+Automated checks run every 12 hours.
 CSLB data may have its own processing delays, so there may be a short window between a status change at CSLB and its reflection on our site.
 If you are aware of a status change we have not yet reflected, contact us at [email protected].

 What does “workers’ comp exempt” mean?